Courseiva

 Why this answer

-Option C is correct.
-The Issue Register records all issues, including requests for change, off-specifications, and problems/concerns.
-Option A is incorrect because the Risk Register records risks.
+The Issue Register is used to record and track all issues raised during the project, including requests for change, off-specifications, and problems/concerns.
+Option A is incorrect because the Risk Register records risks, not issues.
+Option B is incorrect because the Quality Register records quality management activities and results.

 Multi-Selecteasy